graphql/graphiql/packages/graphiql-build-fetcher/README.md

 #### HTTP/Multipart & Websockets

-Just by providing the `subscriptionsUrl`, you can generate a `graphql-ws` client
+Just by providing the `subscriptionUrl`, you can generate a `graphql-ws` client

 ```ts
 import * as React from 'react';